gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Branches rustled overhead.
 Two--- three--- four trolls swung by, except no, the fourth didn't swing by.
 It stopped and looked down at them.
-Its fur was shot through with gray, and even from five strides below it Noxy could see the long red scar that ran up the length of its left leg.
+Its fur was shot through with silver, and even from five strides below it Noxy could see the angry red scar that ran the length of its left arm.

 Something twinged in the back of her head like the start of a headache.
 She felt dizzy, and for a moment it was as if *she* was in the tree looking down at